eandert/SUMO_TDPT/README.md

 pip install -r requirements.txt python atlas_pyqt5_interface.py
-Select number of threads (suggestion is to start with 2-4 depending on computer speed), and click "start test" Code will automatically connect to Google docs and use your computer as as slave to run my testsS (sorry!)
+Select number of threads (suggestion is to start with 2-4 depending on computer speed), and click "start test" Code will automatically connect to Google docs and use your computer as as slave to run tests to the links entered in the file...
+To propoerly set this up, you should copy this sheets file, add your IAM user as an editor https://docs.google.com/spreadsheets/d/1RWMaz2ryNWEKpez4O7rEn8Ysy8_xvhRLkJUOKZKN3hM/edit?usp=sharing, and finally add the unique file code into filename.